GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 -----

-## Pathways to analysis

-No matter what data you are starting with, it is important that you have an idea of what outcomes you are looking for.
-For analysis we need:
-- data set
-- clean data, transcibe, annotated
-- processed by a computational method

 ### Processing methods

 Once the text is cleaned and formatted it can be computationally processed by a number of different methods, depending on your analysis needs.
+This is large scale and quantifiable

 #### Natural language processing (NLP) techniques